This post may contain affiliate links. Please see my disclosure policy for details.

 It’s definitely appropriate as Cherrapunjee in Meghalaya is officially the wettest place on planet Earth!

-But, it’s not always raining and if you did want to avoid a wash out, best to visit in winter like I did (Nov – Feb).
+But, it’s not always raining, and if you did want to avoid a washout, best to visit in winter like I did (Nov – Feb).

-You’ll see rolling hills, epic cliffs, clear water lakes, the world famous living root bridges, water falls, mysterious caves to explore, trekking trails and more.
+You’ll see rolling hills, epic cliffs, clear water lakes, the world-famous living root bridges, waterfalls, mysterious caves to explore, trekking trails, and more.

 You’ll need to leave plenty of time to explore the area and you may find that you never want to leave.

-Where is Meghalaya and how do I get there?
+Where is Meghalaya in North East India and how do I get there?

 Meghalaya is a state in North East India.
-It’s part of the seven sisters of Assam, Arunachal Pradesh, Nagaland, Meghalaya, Manipur, Mizoram and Tripura.
+It’s part of the seven sisters of Assam, Arunachal Pradesh, Nagaland, Meghalaya, Manipur, Mizoram, and Tripura.

 People visit the Scotland of the East, which is Shillong and Cherrapunjee, to be immersed in nature and the crazy amount of rainfall!